 The future of humanity is urban.
 Living in dense, uber-sustainable cities is the only way to manage our societal footprint, while also meeting the needs of a growing 7+ billion people.
 We see a future where buildings produce their own energy from clean sources, where water is treated as precious, and where urban planning is based around a walkable lifestyle rather than cars.
 Beyond ecological factors, we must learn to make our cities feel more like home.
 We imagine buildings that facilitate social interaction, efficient resource sharing, and ultimately curate a real sense of community.
 As a company innovating new models for real estate, we intend to catalyze the transition to a sustainable and connected built environment, one that will sustain life for generations to come.

-Jay’s first taste of community was on long wilderness canoe trips through northern Canada.
-During college, Jay started a student-run organic cafe with a group of classmates.
-This entrepreneurial foray showed him the power of business as a vehicle for positive action.
-He then went on to co-found Impact Hub Seattle and studied systems thinking at the Pinchot MBA program.
 Jay is fascinated by the power of healthy groups and teams.
+During college at Evergeen, Jay co-founded a student-run organic cafe that taught him the power of business as a vehicle for positive action.
+He then went on to co-found the Impact Hub Seattle cowering space and study systems thinking at the Presidio MBA program.
 A designer and people person by nature, Jay brings clear communication to the business development, marketing and community building efforts at OpenDoor.

 Maddie is passionate about people!
 Her professional background includes customer support, sales, and product management.
 Through the various roles, the common thread has been the joy of working with people – collaborating with both teammates and customers to solve problems.
 At OpenDoor, Maddie is the main point of contact for our members while also running a tight ship on business operations.
 With a degree in Environmental Geology from University of Texas, she is perfectly suited to make a tectonic difference for OpenDoor residents.